a device which keeps material moving in a tank or vessel; the movement may be required to prevent settling and to mix material

 multi-plane balancing

-to balance a rotating part on more than two planes; multi-plane balancing is usually performed with computer software that is usually provided with vibration analysis and balancing instruments
+to balance a rotating part on more than two planes; multi-plane balancing is usually performed with computer software that is provided with vibration analysis and balancing instruments

 non-destructive testing (NDT)